|Image credit: NASA.|

 No IMS would monitor the fifth interception (if it were judged necessary) unless the sixth interception had already been called off.
 The IMS for monitoring the sixth (or fifth) interception would lift off on 6 June 1968, between the Saturn-Icarus 4 and 5 launches.

 Professor Sandorff's class estimated that Project Icarus would cost $7.5 billion.
 It would, they calculated, stand a 1.5% chance of only fragmenting the asteroid.
 If this happened, then Icarus might cause more damage to Earth than if it were permitted to impact intact.
 The probability that Project Icarus would reduce the damage Icarus would cause was, however, 86%, and the probability that it would succeed in preventing any part of the asteroid from reaching Earth was 71%.

 During the June 1968 close approach, Icarus became the first asteroid to be detected using Earth-based radar.
 By analyzing data gathered during subsequent close approaches, scientists have found that Icarus is roughly spherical, rotates rapidly (about once every 2.25 hours), is probably a light-colored S-type asteroid made mostly of stony materials, and measures about 1400 meters (4600 feet) across.
 Its density is probably only about 2.5 grams per cubic centimeter.

-Icarus' closest approach to Earth since 19 June 1968 is taking place as I write this.
+The closest approach of Icarus to Earth since 19 June 1968 is taking place as I write this.
 On 16 June 2015, the asteroid will pass by Earth at a distance of about eight million kilometers (five million miles).
 It will zip through the northern-hemisphere constellations Ursa Major and Canes Venatici over the course of the day, though it will be too faint to view with unaided eyes.
 Closest approach to Earth will take place at 1539 UTC (11:39 AM U.S. Eastern Daylight Time).
 Icarus will not pass so close to Earth again until June 2090.

 Project Icarus, MIT Report No. 13, Louis A. Kleiman, editor, The MIT Press, 1968.